dr-matt-smith/evote-movie-2019-05-values-passed-to-templates/README.md

 - in `/src` create a file `controllerFunctions.php` to contain functions for our actions

-        - for each page create a function, that sets a `$pageTitle` variabel and requires in the templates code, e.g.
+        - for each page create a function, that sets a `$pageTitle` variable and requires in the templates code, e.g.

                 ```php
                     function aboutAction()